-A signal is considered to contain prominent roughness, if the time-independent single value R of the time-dependent roughness $R(l{50})$ exceeds a value of 0,2 asper.
-If the signal has been identified to contain prominent roughness according to this standard, the following information shall be recorded:
+A signal is considered to have a prominent roughness if the time-independent single value R of the time-dependent roughness $R(l{50})$ exceeds a value of 0,2 asper.
+If the signal has been identified as having a prominent roughness according to this standard, the following information shall be recorded:

-- a) the sound under consideration; - b) the method used to record the sound and the assumed presentation conditions (free field, diffuse field); - c) details of the method used to evaluate the roughness (ECMA 418 Part 2: Psychoacoustic metrics based on the Sottek Hearing Model - Clause 7.1 Psychoacoustic roughness calculation method), together with a reference to this Standard; - d) the time-dependent psychoacoustic roughness values $R(l{50})$ (see Formula (111)); - e) the time-independent single value R; - f) information if the optional entropy weighting was used or not; - g) optionally: the time-dependent specific roughness $R'(l{50}, z)$ .
+- a) the sound under consideration; - b) the method used to record the sound and the assumed presentation conditions (free field, diffuse field); - c) details of the method used to evaluate the roughness (ECMA 418 Part 2: Psychoacoustic metrics based on the Sottek Hearing Model - Clause 7.1 Psychoacoustic roughness calculation method), together with a reference to this Standard; - d) the time-dependent psychoacoustic roughness values $R(l{50})$ (see Formula (111)); - e) the time-independent single value R; - f) information if the optional entropy weighting was used or not; - g) optionally: the time-dependent specific roughness $R'(l{50}, z)$ and the average specific roughness R'(z).